metisvela/sailtrack-wind/README.md

 # SailTrack Wind

 SailTrack Wind is a component of the SailTrack system, it manages wind data, providing apparent wind speed and direction.
-To learn more about the SailTrack project, please visit the [documentation repository](https://github.com/metis-vela-unipd/sailtrack-docs).
+To learn more about the SailTrack project, please visit the [project repository](https://github.com/metis-vela-unipd/sailtrack).

 The SailTrack Wind module is based on a battery powered LilyGo TTGO T7, consisting of an [ESP32](https://www.espressif.com/en/products/socs/esp32) microcontroller, connected to a custom-built ultrasonic anemometer.
 For a more detailed hardware description of the module, please refer to the [Bill Of Materials](hardware/BOM.csv).